dugsiiyeinc/School-Management-System/README.md

 # 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the Dugsiiye License.
 Feel free to use and modify it as needed.

 # 📧 Contact
 For questions or suggestions, feel free to reach out: